I used to hate revising. HAAAAATE. I dreaded it and never wanted to do it, which is funny because now I actually love revising.

 Mainly, I think it was me realizing that writing is rewriting.
 I'll say it again: WRITING IS REWRITING.
 I love seeing how much stronger my book gets after every revision.
 I love seeing what changes and what stays the same.
 I love seeing my characters grow and their arcs deepen as I begin to understand them more fully.
 But also, I found a process for tackling revisions that works well for me, and that was a game changer.

 I'm a big fan of doing what works for you, so take this with a grain of salt.
-But if you haven't found a system that allows you to hit the ground running and understand what you need to do, then pull up a chair and pour yourself a glass of something that ends in e.
+But if you haven't found a system that allows you to hit the ground running and understand what you need to do, then pull up a chair and pour yourself a glass of something that ends in a vowel.
 Maybe what works for me might just work for you, too!

 Okay, first things first.